 5. Preheat the oven to 400º F. Then, line a large cookie sheet with parchment paper.

 6. Cut one sheet of puff pastry into 4 equal squares.
 Cut the second sheet of puff pastry into 4 equal squares.
-You should have a total of 8 squares.
+You should have a total of 8 squares (or one for each vegan turnover).

 7. Place filling in the center of every square.
 If you are using vegan cheese, add some at this time.
 In the photo above, I crumbled some vegan feta.